 Recipe Notes

-Note 1: Use an almond butter that you enjoy eating straight out of the jar.
+Note 1: Use an almond butter that you enjoy eating straight from the jar.
 I like using almond butter made with slow-roasted almonds and sea salt.

 Note 2: I adore chocolate almond milk, but dairy chocolate milk is a great alternative too.
 For a milder chocolate flavor, unsweetened vanilla almond milk is a good option.